The Dark Knight (2008)

 - The Joker tells two upsetting stories of how he got his scars.

-- Two Face threatens to kill a 10 year old boy.
+- Two Face threatens to blow up a house.

 - The iconic Joker interrogation scene can disturb viewers.